UnterrainerInformatik/perPixelCollision/README.md

 Used the MonoGame.Extended demo project for illustration.

 # WARNING
-Per pixel collision testing is very expensive since it, in the worst case, compares all points of the smaller texture to the corresponding points in the second one.
+Per pixel collision testing is very expensive since it, in the worst case, compares all points of the first texture to the corresponding points in the second one.

 So it's an extremely bad choice when you:
-- are doing many tests
+* are doing many tests
-- have big textures
+* have big textures
-- have textures with large amounts of transparent pixels
+* have textures with large amounts of transparent pixels
-- want your program to run on any machine other than your desktop (portability, especialy to mobiles)
+* want your program to run on any machine other than your desktop (portability, especialy to mobiles)

 # Setup
 Since this is a MonoGame.Extended demo project it needs MG.Extended obviously.